DandDsRTT/rtt-library/README.md

 ## how to use

-If you have access to the Wolfram Language desktop application (a paid option), you can copy the code into that environment and run it there.
+If you have access to Mathematica, the Wolfram Language desktop application (a paid option), open `notebook.nb`.

 Otherwise, the best option is to create a free account on [Wolfram Cloud](https://www.wolframcloud.com), where you can use these functions for free right on the web without downloading or setting anything up on your computer.
 Just sign up